 The North Face Summit L3 Hoody - Women's Review

-Cons: Less water resistant, difficult to stuff into stow pocket
+Cons: Less water resistant, difficult to stuff into stow pocket but includes stuff sack

 Manufacturer: The North Face